peter-njuku/peter-njuku/README.md

 - 👋 Hi, I’m @peter-njuku
-- 👀 I’m interested in learning information security
+- 👀 I’m interested in learning Data Science
-- 📫 How to reach me call, whatsapp or text me on 0793455084 instagram @njukunjenga facebook @peter njuku
+- 📫 How to reach me call, whatsapp or text me on +254704317460 or
+-  instagram @njukunjenga or
+-  facebook @peter njuku

 <!---